flennerhag/mlens/README.md

 behaves as any ensemble, but that returns the predictions from the ``fit`` call.
 Hence, the transformer can be used together with the ``Evaluator`` to pre-generate training folds for model selection of the meta estimator (or further layers).
-For an example, see [here](http://mlens.readthedocs.io/en/latest/ensemble_tutorial.html#meta-learner-model-selection).
+For a full example, see [here](http://mlens.readthedocs.io/en/latest/ensemble_tutorial.html#meta-learner-model-selection).

 ```Python